minte9/php-pages/main/design-patterns/service_layer/README.md

 - Is tightly coupled to the internal email-building logic

 Example:
-What happens when you need a weekly report email, a welcome email, a password reset email, etc.?
+What happens when you need a weekly report email, a password reset email, etc.?

 If all email-building logic lives inside EmailService, that class becomes a "God Class" quickly.